How Rare is Cauda Equina Syndrome?

 All of these figures are estimates, and the actual incidence may be higher or lower.

-Why is it Important to be Vigilant about Cauda Equina Syndrome?
+Why Is it Important to be Vigilant About Cauda Equina Syndrome?

 The broad range of potential symptoms can initially appear similar to other conditions, such as general back pain or sciatica, which are less severe but much more common.
 As a result, cauda equina syndrome can sometimes be missed or misdiagnosed, leading to delays in treatment.
 This can have serious consequences for patients, as acute cauda equina syndrome can develop rapidly, meaning there is only a small window of opportunity to carry out surgical decompression of the nerve roots and avert the worst damage the condition can cause.